Malik complained when his insurer said his claim for a missed departure wasn’t covered.

 Malik’s insurer said the claim wasn’t covered.
 The policy only provided missed departure benefit when the customer doesn’t make it to the international departure point in time to travel.

-As he was already at the international departure point when his car broke down, Malik’s insurer said his claim wasn’t covered.
+As he was already at the international departure point when his car broke down, Malik felt it was unfair that his insurer said his claim wasn’t covered and made a complaint.
+Unhappy with his insurer’s final response, he contacted us to make a complaint.

 We looked at the policy wording.
 Although Malik had arrived at the port on time, he wasn’t able to drive onto the ferry.
 We didn’t think it made any difference to the insurer whether Malik’s car had broken down one mile away or within the gates of the port.